 Bloom, Amy

-united Laness Larter White Houses (2018)
+White Houses (2018)

 In 1933, President Franklin and Eleanor Roosevelt took up residence in the White House.
-With them went the

-MALITE . celebrated journalist Lorena Hickok - Hick to friends - a straight-talking reporter from South Dakota, whose

-passionate relationship with the idealistic, patrician First Lady would shape the rest of their lives.
-Told by the

-HOUSES indomitable Hick, White Houses is the story of Eleanor and Hick's hidden love, and of Hick's unlikely journey

-e alle from her dirt-poor childhood to the centre of privilege and power.
+With them went the celebrated journalist Lorena Hickok - Hick to friends - a straight-talking reporter from South Dakota, whose passionate relationship with the idealistic, patrician First Lady would shape the rest of their lives.
+Told by the indomitable Hick, White Houses is the story of Eleanor and Hick's hidden love, and of Hick's unlikely journey from her dirt-poor childhood to the centre of privilege and power.

-Stammer Balling

-Read and a second second

-Amy I

-Bloom The

-Sector Construction

-Bonne, Mirko The Ice-Cold Heaven (2006)

-August 1914.
-While the Great War rears its head across Europe, Sir Ernest Shackleton begins a daring expedition.
+C. S. Bonne, Mirko JOE COLD The Ice-Cold Heaven (2006) ICE-COLD August 1914.
+While the Great War rears its head across HEAVEN A Nord Mirke Bonne Europe, Sir Ernest Shackleton begins a daring expedition.
 He aims to be the first to cross the Antarctic on foot.
 Together with him on his ship Endurance are 69 sled dogs, a gramophone, a bicycle and a stowaway.
 Hidden amidst oil skins and sea boots, 17-year-old Merce Blackboro is on his way to the South Pole.
 Their journey into the ice is by way of the sub-Antarctic Island of South Georgia.
 An odyssey full of privations through the vastness of the south polar sea now begins for the 28 members of the expedition.
 Shackleton's unwavering optimism holds them together, and they are driven on by cold, hunger and their hopes of being rescued.